The build

 What it adds up to

-Any single row is a sprint.
-The pieces overlap, the failures are silent, and the integration work never ends — it becomes a standing job someone on your team owns permanently.
+Any single row on this page is a sprint on its own.
+The pieces overlap, the failures are quiet, and the work never really ends.
+It becomes a job someone on your team owns permanently.

 We’re live in days, and the maintenance stays on our side.